tj-kim/pFedDef_v1/README.md

 See the License for the specific language governing permissions and limitations under the License.

-Copied and adapted from "Federated Multi-Task Learning under a Mixture of Distributions" (https://github.com/omarfoq/FedEM)
+FedEM learning framework copied and adapted from "Federated Multi-Task Learning under a Mixture of Distributions" (https://github.com/omarfoq/FedEM) (Copyright 2021, omarfoq)